Jesse DeanUnited States

 Its still early and I am sure there are going to be a bunch of new games coming out this year that will catch me by surprise, but I already have a few that I am looking forward to pretty seriously.

 CO₂ has the combination of striking graphic design, a unique theme, and Vital Lacerda as the designer.
 Together these are enough to catch my interest, and I am looking forward to see what this design has to offer.
 Knowing Vital it will be a pretty hard-core eurogame which should appeal to at least some of the readers of this blog.

-Kanban: Automotive Revolution, about managing an automatic factory, is also by Vital Lacerda and even though I am not quite as excited about it as I am about CO2, it still looks like it will be worth checking out.
+Kanban: Driver's Edition, about managing an automatic factory, is also by Vital Lacerda and even though I am not quite as excited about it as I am about CO2, it still looks like it will be worth checking out.
 Other factory management games have not quite worked for me before so hopefully this one has enough interesting things going on to make it worth my attention.

 The Great Zimbabwe is the latest Splotter game and that alone deserves some attention, but its description is also pretty exciting: